Exponents and Radicals

 Where:

-- is either positive or negative, but never both if is odd.
+is either positive or negative, but never both if

 Property 4